chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 The backend will parse the csv and create a gene set (or sets), linking it to the user via the UserId field.
 Genes listed in the gene set will be created in the gene table and linked to the geneset via the GeneSet field.
 A new row will be created in the gene table each time the gene is included in a geneset.
-Comments included in the csv will be stored as comments on the Gene.
+Comments included in the csv will be stored as comments on the gene unless they are identical for all genes in the set.

-- If the gene set is successfully stored by the backend will respond with a 200.
+- If the gene set is successfully stored the backend will respond with a 200.
 - If it is not successfully saved the backend will respond with a 400.

-No action will be taken by the client if the geneset is successfully saved
+No action will be taken by the client if the gene set is successfully saved

-If the backend returns a 400 the client will alert the user that their geneset has not been saved.
+If the backend returns a 400 the client will alert the user that their gene set has not been saved.

 ### Export Differential Expression Output